Which Institutions Own Shares In Curis Inc. (CRIS)?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Curis Inc. (CRIS) is a “Buy”.
 4 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Curis Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.09 with sales reaching $2.84M over the same period.The EPS is expected to grow by 1.50% this year.
+Curis Inc. is expected to release its quarterly report on 05/06/2021 and quarterly earnings per share for the current quarter are estimated at -$0.09 with sales reaching $2.75M over the same period.The EPS is expected to grow by 36.60% this year, but quarterly earnings will post 2.80% year-over-year.

 Curis Inc. (CRIS) Insider Activity